Amon Carter Museum of American Art: Founding

+Operation

-Raymond T. Entenmann, director of the Fort Worth Art Center, served as the Amon Carter’s acting administrator during the museum’s early months.
-Mitchell A. Wilder (1913–1979), a seasoned museum director working in Los Angeles, arrived in August 1961 to begin work as the museum’s director.
+Raymond T. Entenmann, director of the Fort Worth Art Center, served as the Carter's acting administrator during the museum's early months.
+Mitchell A. Wilder (1913–1979), a seasoned museum director working in Los Angeles, arrived in August 1961 to begin work as the museum's director.

-The museum’s articles of incorporation and bylaws were adopted in the fall of 1961, and a Board of Trustees was appointed.
-In their early discussions, Wilder and the board decided that the museum’s programs and permanent collection should reflect many aspects of American culture, both historic and contemporary.
+The museum's articles of incorporation and bylaws were adopted in the fall of 1961, and a Board of Trustees was appointed.
+In their early discussions, Wilder and the board decided that the museum's programs and permanent collection should reflect many aspects of American culture, both historic and contemporary.
 This decision paved the way for an expansion of the permanent collection that first focused on acquiring American art from the nineteenth-century and, later, the twentieth.
-Under Wilder’s guidance, the museum collected heavily in the areas of nineteenth-century American art and photography.
+Under Wilder's guidance, the museum collected heavily in the areas of nineteenth-century American art and photography.
 Wilder also established an academic publishing presence and built a record of organizing groundbreaking exhibitions.
 The museum published Paper Talk: The Illustrated Letters of Charles M. Russell in 1962, the first of many books on the art of the American West to originate from the Amon Carter.
 In 1966, Wilder reintroduced the paintings of Georgia O'Keeffe (1887–1986) to the nation by organizing a ninety-five piece retrospective of her work.

-The following year, 1967, American Art–20th Century: Image to Abstraction brought more than one hundred paintings by America’s leading early modernists to Fort Worth from New York.
-Blips and Ifs (1963–64), the final painting by Stuart Davis (1892–1964), was acquired for the museum from this exhibition, signaling a fundamental redefinition of the museum’s collecting scope.
-Mitchell Wilder’s embrace of the museum’s collecting mandate led to two building expansions during his tenure, including a major addition in 1977 that doubled the size of the museum (see building history below).
+The following year, 1967, American Art–20th Century: Image to Abstraction brought more than one hundred paintings by America's leading early modernists to Fort Worth from New York.
+Blips and Ifs (1963–64), the final painting by Stuart Davis (1892–1964), was acquired for the museum from this exhibition, signaling a fundamental redefinition of the museum's collecting scope.
+Mitchell Wilder's embrace of the museum's collecting mandate led to two building expansions during his tenure, including a major addition in 1977 that doubled the size of the museum.

 Mitchell Wilder died in 1979 after a brief illness.
 Four other directors have headed the museum in the years since.
-They are Jan Keene Muhlert (1980–95), Dr. Rick Stewart (1995–2005), Dr. Ron Tyler (2006–11), and Dr. Andrew J. Walker (2011–present).
-Each worked closely with Amon Carter’s daughter, Ruth Carter Stevenson (1923–2013), in determining the museum’s course.
+They are Jan Keene Muhlert (1980–95), Rick Stewart (1995–2005), Ron Tyler (2006–11), and Andrew J. Walker (2011–present).
+Each worked closely with Amon Carter's daughter, Ruth Carter Stevenson (1923–2013), in determining the museum's course.
 Stevenson had spent the final years of her father's life in conversation with him about his concepts for a museum and the role it should play in Fort Worth civic life.
-It was this familiarity with his vision, and her extraordinarily high standards, that would bring Stevenson into a leading role in the museum’s development.
+It was this familiarity with his vision, and her extraordinarily high standards, that would bring Stevenson into a leading role in the museum's development.